 Significant judgment is required in evaluating the Company's uncertain tax position and determining the Company's provision for taxes.
 Although the Company believes the reserves of unrecognized tax benefits ("UTB's") are reasonable, no assurance can be given that the final outcome of these matters will not be different from that which is reflected in the Company's historical income tax provision and accruals.
 The Company adjusts these reserves in light of changing facts and circumstances.
-As of September 30, 2021 and 2020, the Company had UTB's of \$150,000.
-There were no additional accruals of UTB's during fiscal years ended September 30, 2021 and 2020.
+As of September 30, 2022 and 2021, the Company had UTB's of \$131,000 and \$150,000, respectively.
+In the fiscal year ended September 30, 2022, the Company used all \$150,000 of accrued UTB's and accrued an additional \$131,000 of UTB's.
+There were no additional accruals of UTB's during the fiscal year ended September 30, 2021.

 The Company recognizes interest and penalties accrued related to UTB's as a component of income tax expense.
-There were no additional accruals of interest expense nor penalties of significance during fiscal years ended September 30, 2021 and 2020.
+There were no additional accruals of interest expense nor penalties of significance during fiscal years ended September 30, 2022 and 2021.
 It is reasonably possible that the amount of the UTB's with respect to certain unrecognized tax positions will increase or decrease during the next 12 months.
 The Company does not expect the change to have a material effect on its results of operations or its financial position.
 The only expected potential reason for change would be the ultimate results stemming from any examinations by taxing authorities.
 If recognized, the entire amount of UTB's would have an impact on the Company's effective income tax rate.

-The effective income tax rate for fiscal 2021 was 12.5% versus 17.2% in fiscal 2020.
+The effective income tax rate for fiscal 2022 was a benefit of (78.0%) versus expense of 12.5% in fiscal 2021.

-In fiscal 2021, the Company generated \$335,000 of federal research and development tax credits ("R&D Credits"), all of which were used in fiscal 2021.
-In fiscal 2020, the Company generated \$421,000 of R&D Credits, all of which were used in fiscal 2020.
-There were no R&D Credits carryforwards as of September 30, 2021 or September 30, 2020.
+In fiscal 2022, the Company generated \$475,000 of federal research and development tax credits ("R&D Credits"), all of which were used in fiscal 2022.
+In fiscal 2021, the Company generated \$335,000 of R&D Credits, all of which were used in fiscal 2021.
+There were no R&D Credits carryforwards as of September 30, 2022 or September 30, 2021.

 The Company files U.S. federal income tax returns, as well as Florida and Iowa income tax returns.
-The Company's U.S. federal income tax returns filed for tax years prior to fiscal year ended September 30, 2018 are generally no longer subject to examination by taxing authorities due to the expiration of the statute of limitations.
+The Company's U.S. federal income tax returns filed for tax years prior to fiscal year ended September 30, 2019 are generally no longer subject to examination by taxing authorities due to the expiration of the statute of limitations.